-While we're looking at very simple models so far, you might already be thinking that it's going to be very tedious if we have to create each of our objects from the primitives.
+While we're looking at very simple models so far, you might already be thinking that it's going to be very tedious if we always have to create each of our objects from the primitives, overriding default attributes every time.
 What if we want several small black spheres?